River tubing is a classic summer experience in British Columbia. Floats can be fast and exciting or long and lazy.

 The water is relatively clear and quite shallow, perfect for snorkelling and swimming if tubing gets a little boring for some.
 Alcohol is technically not allowed on the river, but this rule isn’t very strictly followed, to say the least…

-It takes about 45 minutes to float to the Green Mountain Road bridge.
-This is usually referred to as the ‘halfway point’ but more accurately it is about a third of the full distance!
+During July, it usually takes about 45 minutes to float to the Green Mountain Road bridge.
+This is most often referred to as the ‘midway’ or ‘halfway’ point.

 Green Mountain is a popular place to finish for anyone short on time or families with young children.

 Look for the steps on the right-hand side of the channel (approximately 50m before the bridge).
-There is a convenience store and a gas station.
+There is a convenience store and a gas station here as well as some dirt parking.

 This land is owned by the Penticton Indian Reserve.
 For 14 years, “Relvis” used to sing from the ‘Hound Dogs’ restaurant patio here and entertain Channel floaters.
 Elvis impersonator Ralph Ramsey retired in 2018.